digas99/wanikani-kanji-highlighter/README.md

 # WaniKani Kanji Highlighter
 ### Unofficial Browser Extension

-This is an unofficial chrome extension for Kanji Highlighting, matching the kanji learned with [WaniKani.com](https://www.wanikani.com/).
+This is an unofficial extension for the browser for Kanji Highlighting, matching the kanji learned with [WaniKani.com](https://www.wanikani.com/).
 It works with any website, and provides detailed information about any kanji that is highlighted.
 **Because it would be "cheating", the extension doesn't work on [WaniKani.com](https://www.wanikani.com/).**